Property purchase cost calculator

-How DMTO (Droits de Mutation) Works in France
+Calculate DMTO (Droits de Mutation) and closing costs for property in France.

-Transfer tax composed of departmental tax (5.0% in most departments since April 2025), communal tax (1.2%), and state levy (~0.1%).
-Total approximately 6.3% for existing properties.
+Transfer tax composed of departmental tax (5.0% in most departments since April 2025, +0.5 pp vs 4.5%), communal tax (1.2%), and state levy (~0.1%).
+Published composite for many "ancien" purchases is about 6.3185%; departements may still differ.
+First-time buyer / primo-accédant reductions on taxe départementale are not modelled.
 New-build properties pay 20% TVA instead (with reduced notary fees of ~2-3% total).
 No progressive brackets — the same flat rate applies regardless of property value.
 No foreign buyer surcharges.

 Beyond DMTO (Droits de Mutation), buyers typically pay the following fees when purchasing property in France.
 These are included in the calculator above.